Current volunteers, sign in here.

 Community Science Volunteers

-Community Science Volunteers support Mitchell Lake and the broader conservation community by performing real scientific fieldwork.
-Current projects on-site include Monarch tracking and butterfly surveys, nest box monitoring, invasive plant species identification and removal, and biological surveying.
+Community Science Volunteers support Mitchell Lake and the broader conservation community by performing scientific fieldwork.
+Current projects include Monarch Watch, Frogwatch, nest box monitoring, and biological surveys.
 Community Scientists usually work in small teams while collecting habitat data.
+Training provided, enthusiasm required.

 Special Event Volunteers

-Special Event Volunteers can become involved in a variety of ways, from assisting staff at our family programs to helping with Hoot & Harvest festival.
+Special Event Volunteers can become involved in a variety of ways, from assisting staff at our family programs to helping with Migratory Bird Fest.
 These volunteers are contacted as events are scheduled, and could be called to help on evenings and weekends.

 Outreach Volunteers are Mitchell Lake's ambassadors in the San Antonio community.
 They attend popular gardening and conservation events to speak with the people about our mission of conservation, distribute literature, and recruit more volunteers.
-Volunteers with advanced training in wildscaping and/or water conservation techniques (greywater use, drip irrigation, etc.) are encouraged to lead specialized outreach presentations to educate the public.
+Volunteers with advanced training in wildscaping and/or water conservation techniques are encouraged to lead specialized outreach presentations to educate the public.